The Cornell Chimes

 McGraw Tower gained national attention when a pumpkin mysteriously appeared on the top of the tower in October 1997.

 Clock Face Lighting

 The tower, a symbol of the university is known to take on different appearances during the school year thanks to a LED lighting system.
 Every Halloween the glowing clock faces resemble jack-o-lanterns.
 In March the clock faces take on a greenish hue in anticipation of Dragon.

-Visitors are welcome to climb McGraw Tower to take in the panoramic views of campus, the Ithaca community, and Cayuga Lake during any of our scheduled concert times.
+During this time, visitors are not allowed in the tower.
+We hope to welcome visitors again in the future.
+Visitors enjoy panoramic views of campus, the Ithaca community, and Cayuga Lake during any of our scheduled concert times.